 4. Prepare Them to Take Down the World

 Math is a universal language.
-Whether you are in Spain or India, you will use the same method to calculate grocery bills.
+You will use the same method to calculate grocery bills in Spain or India.
 You can prepare your child to travel around the world alone with math training.
 Math is an essential life skill that everyone needs to survive anywhere worldwide.

 5. Cultivate Interest

 Math is a foundation for many other career fields.
-For example, accountants need to learn fundamental mathematical calculations to create journals and balance sheets.
-Similarly, architects need to understand measurement and pattern equations to create sturdy buildings.
+For example, accountants must learn fundamental mathematical calculations to create journals and balance sheets.
+Similarly, architects must understand measurement and pattern equations to create sturdy buildings.
 Therefore, when you help your child with math, you are helping them to develop an interest in different fields.
 This can eventually help your child choose a future career path.

 6. Social Value Development